ARFarokhi/AdjustStringProperties/README.md

 ## Summary
-AdjustStringProperties is a .NET library which find all String Properties in an Object (Model,Dto,Entity) that have Setter and Adjust them. this packge Built in .NetStandart 2.0
+AdjustStringProperties is a .NET library which find all String Properties in an Object (Model,Dto,Entity) that have Setter and Adjust them. this packge Built in .NetStandard 2.0

 ## How To Install
 #### Install With Package Manager Console